masc-ucsc/docs/docs/pyrope/06-functions.md

 self` argument behaves like a pass by reference in non-hardware languages.
 This means that the tuple fields are updated as the method executes, it does not wait until the method finishes execution.
 A method without the `ref` keyword is a pass by value call.
-Since all the inputs are immutable by default (`let`), any `self` updates should generate a compile error.
+Since all the inputs are immutable by default (`const`), any `self` updates should generate a compile error.

 ```